 Quotes are the usual type of customer testimonial, the go-to option for any advertising.
 They are usually short praises to your business, your products or your services.
 Quotes might not be the most solid type of customer testimonial, but using real quotes from real people and adding their names to the quotes will give them enough credibility.

 You can use quotes on your website, that’s a given, but you shouldn’t use them only there.
-Any social media channel your business has can be used to publish a quote from a happy customer.
+Any social media channel your business has can use to publish a quote from a happy customer.
 You can add photos with quotes to your business’ Instagram profile, you can tweet them or post them on Facebook, and you can even incorporate them in YouTube videos.
 You’re only limited by your creativity.
 And tech-savviness, of course.

 Influencer Testimonials and Reviews

 Your customer will use the information they get from influencers to make decisions about the products or services they use.
-That’s why influencers are called influencers – they are the people who have the reach and credibility they can use to help promote your business.
+That’s why influencers call influencers – they are the people who have the reach and credibility they can use to help promote your business.
 The most important thing when using influencer testimonials is determining who the influencers are – you need people who are expert in the type of business you’re in, or with the kind of products or services you provide.
 It can be doctors, dentists, but also bloggers or people with a strong social media presence.

 Success stories are the type of customer testimonials that give a lot more context than a customer quote.
 They still paint your business in a flattering light, but they do it by showing the real impact your business had on someone’s life.
 They show real struggles from real people, and they show how your business helped them overcome their problems.